Bounds on the exceptional set in the $abc$ conjecture: Abstract

 \section{Abstract}

 We study solutions to the equation $a+b=c$, where $a,b,c$ form a triple of coprime natural numbers.
 The $abc$ conjecture asserts that, for any $\ve>0$, such triples satisfy $\rad(abc) \ge c^{1-\ve}$ with finitely many exceptions.
-In this article we obtain a power-saving bound on the exceptional set of triples.
-Specifically, we show that there are $O(X^{33/50})$ integer triples $(a,b,c)\in [1,X]^3$, which satisfy $\rad(abc) < c^{1-\ve}$.
-The proof is based on a combination of bounds for the density of integer points on varieties, coming from the determinant method, Thue equations, geometry of numbers, and Fourier analysis.
+In this article we obtain a power-saving bound on the size of the exceptional set of triples.
+The proof is based on a combination of upper bounds for the density of integer points on certain high-dimensional varieties, coming from the geometry of numbers and from Fourier analysis.